 A representative from the Office of Philanthropy and Community Engagement serves as a liaison and staff coordinator for the PCA and their activities.
-The PCA is facilitated by a Clerk who is chosen through a nomination process led by the nominating committee of the PCA with open input from staff and parents/guardians each year.
+The PCA is facilitated by a Clerk or Co-Clerks, chosen through a nomination process led by the nominating committee of the PCA with open input from staff and parents/guardians each year.